the-engine-room/library/_books/rainforest-tech.md

 <blockquote>
 	<h5 style="color:#464646">Case study: Combining different types of information</h5>
-	<p> Organización Regional AIDESEP Ucayali (ORAU) established a monitoring system designed to document the existence of indigenous peoples living in voluntary isolation (IPVI) and threats to the environment in Peru.</p>
+	<p> <a href="http://www.orau.com.pe/inicio/index.php" style="color:#166A70"> Organización Regional AIDESEP Ucayali (ORAU)</a> established a monitoring system designed to document the existence of indigenous peoples living in voluntary isolation (IPVI) and threats to the environment in Peru.</p>
 	<p><b>How did it help?</b></p>
 	<ul>
 		<li>Photographs of evidence, GPS data and other information is saved and systematized in a digital database.</li>